 9. Clover

 Clover offers a comprehensive POS solution suitable for various business types, integrating hardware and software for seamless transactions.
+For Canadian merchants wanting all-in-one payment solutions, Clover delivers across payment platforms in Canada: manage POS, inventory, employee management, and loyalty programs all in one platform.
+It’s a complete payment system among Canada’s payment service providers.

-• Customizable apps and features
+• Offer custom apps and features

-• Strong reporting and analytics
+• Provide reporting and analytics dashboard

 Show More Details